-Setting up a KPI dashboard — not only for airline operations — is a complex endeavour.
+Setting up a KPI dashboard — not only for airline operations — is a complicated endeavor.

-There are many obstacles to overcome and lot of work is to be done.
+There are many obstacles to overcome, and a lot of work is to be done.

 And there’s always the risk that your complete work doesn’t pay off in the end.